-A few minutes earlier we were in Abu Dhabi, a noisy, bustling metropolis of high rise concrete, fast cars and muezzins.
+A few minutes earlier I had been in Abu Dhabi, a noisy, bustling metropolis of high rise concrete, fast cars and muezzins.
 But here among the mangroves it was calm and peaceful, and there was no sound apart from the gentle swish of paddles.

 Once I had found my rhythm I relaxed a little and started to enjoy the scenery.
 Leaving the towers of Abu Dhabi behind us, we moved out to sea and towards the mangrove swamps.
 A heron flew past, and then another.
 The guide paddled up to us and pointed out little black crabs climbing up the sand banks and fish of all sizes swimming beneath our kayaks.
 The mangroves are a perfect environment for animal life, he told us, and 70% of all Abu Dhabi’s fish species originated here.

 A striated heron was sitting under a tree.
 “It fishes like a human,” said the guide, explaining that the bird chooses its bait according to what it wants to catch.
 Sometimes it uses a fly and sometimes one of its own feathers.

 Paddling Into The Swamp

 It was time to go into the swamp.
 “Hard or easy?” asked the guide.
 “Hard means narrow.”
 Perhaps rashly, we opted for hard and paddled through the mangroves.
 We tried to navigate a way between the tangled roots, and when we got stuck in the branches of a tree I found myself using the paddle like a punt pole, pushing the kayak away from the edge.
 But then we paused for a moment and glided through the quiet waters.
 I leant back, feeling the early morning sun on my face, and I was overcome by a sense of peace.